roddhjav/apparmor.d/docs/development/directives.md

 **`[X]`**

 :   If `X` is set, the directive will conserve the `x` file rules regardless of the transition.
-Not enabled by default as it may conflict with the parent profile.
+It is not enabled by default as it may conflict with the parent profile.
+Indeed, automatically adding `Px` and `ix` transition in a profile is a very effective way to have conflict between transitions as you can automatically add rule already present in the profile but with another transition (you would then get the AppArmor error: `profile has merged rule with conflicting x modifiers`).

 **Example**